Klavis-AI/klavis/mcp_servers/mixpanel/README.md

 ### Prerequisites
 - Python 3.12 or higher
-- A Mixpanel account with API access
+- A Mixpanel account with Service Account API access (Owner or Admin role for event tracking)
-- Mixpanel project token and API secret
+- Mixpanel Service Account credentials (username and secret)
+- Mixpanel Project ID

 ### Installation